 Miso is a nutritious, high-protein fermented paste made from soybeans and salt (or a combination of soybeans, grains, and salt).
 Available in natural food stores and Asian groceries, pungent-tasting miso is most commonly used to make simple broth preparations like this simple soup.
 It can also be used to make bold-flavored sauces and dressings, and to glaze roasted vegetables.

 Miso comes in several varieties; these are the most common: Soybean (hatcho) miso is the most intense; barley (mugi) miso falls somewhere in the middle between hatcho and shiro in terms of intensity.
 Shiro miso is a variety of mild, yellowish miso sometimes labeled “mellow white miso.”
 Which variety of miso to choose is entirely up to you and your palate.

 It’s best not to let a broth boil once the miso is added, in order to make best use of its valuable enzymes.
-Learn lots more about miso here.
+See more about miso in our Guide to Miso.

 Complete the meal: The ideal companion for this soup is a teriyaki-flavored plant protein.
 Choose from Simple Sesame Teriyaki Tempeh or Easy Tofu Teriyaki.
 Photos by Hannah Kaminsky, BittersweetBlog.com.